mpv-player/mpv/DOCS/man/en/input.rst

     ``show_text ${vf}``.
 Note that auto-inserted filters for format conversion are not shown on the list, only what was requested by the user.

+    Normally, the commands will check whether the video chain is recreated successfully, and will undo the operation on failure.
+If the command is run before video is configured (can happen if the command is run immediately after opening a file and before a video frame is decoded), this check can't be run.
+Then it can happen that creating the video chain fails.

     .. admonition:: Example for input.conf

         - ``a vf set flip`` turn video upside-down on the ``a`` key